University of Hertfordshire

 Campus and Crime Map

-- The university is near to St Albans, Welwyn Garden City, Stevenage and just 14 miles from Watford.
+- The university is 20 minutes by train from London's Kings Cross station.
+It is close to St Albans, Welwyn Garden City and Stevenage and just 14 miles from Watford.